damianhakert/damianhakert.github.io/source/handbook/paid-time-off/index.html.md

 ### Statutory Vacation Requirements
 1. GitLab LTD (UK Employees)
-    * Employees must take 28 holiday days.
+    * Employees must take 28 vacation days.
 The days will accrue from the start date.
 There is no carryover for unused vacation days.
 1. GitLab BV (Netherlands Employees)
-    * Employees must take 20 holiday days.
+    * Employees must take 20 vacation days.
 Any used days will be carried into the next calendar year, but expire after six months.
 All days will be posted upon start.
-1. GitLab BV (Belgium Employees) TODO
+1. GitLab BV (Belgium Employees)
+    * Employees must take 20 vacation days.
+These days do not carry over into the next calendar year.
 1. GitLab BV (Contractors)
     * Contractors do not have statutory vacation requirements, but are eligible for our Unlimted Time off Policy.
 1. GitLab INC (US Employees)
     * The U.S. [Fair Labor Standards Act (FLSA)](https://www.dol.gov/general/topic/workhours/vacation_leave) does not require payment for time not worked, such as vacations, sick leave or federal or other holidays.
-1. GitLab Inc. (China) TODO
+1. GitLab Inc. (China)
+    * Employees worked for one-year but less than 10 years, the annual leave is 5 days; worked for more than 10 years but less than 20 years, the annual leave is 10 days;  worked for more than 20 years, the annual leave is 15 days.